todogroup/todogroup.org/content/en/guides/employee-engagement.md

 * Read the README file
 * Read the CONTRIBUTING file
 * Look for the main communication channel and have a look at the archives to get an impression how the community communicates
+* Go to where the project is.
+This can include you needing to use communication and source control platforms that you might have opinions about but as a new contributor you will need to do the work to join their community.
+* If you have a question, first search issues/pull requests/message boards/FAQs first to see if others have already answered your question.
+If not, use the proper pathways to raise your question.
 * Have a look at closed issues and pull requests to learn how contributions work
 * Look for recordings of presentations of the project at conferences to learn more about the project and the people who speak about it